underhilllabs/underhilllabs.github.com/_posts/2012-05-11-jekyll-on-nfsn.md

 git push nfsn master
 {% endhighlight %}

-The post-receive you created will generate your public jekyll website automatically.
+The post-receive script you created earlier will generate your new public jekyll website automatically.

 Test it and enjoy!